gordonbrander/spellcaster/README.md

 Signals automatically track their dependencies.
 Any signal referenced within the body of `computed` will be automatically registered as a dependency.
 Only the dependencies referenced are registered.
 If you stop referencing a dependency, it is automatically deregistered.
 For example, if you have an `if` statement and each arm references different signals, only the signals in the active arm will be registerd as dependencies.
 You never have to worry about registering and removing listeners, or cancelling subscriptions.
 Tendril manages all of this for you.

-Lastly, you can react to signal changes using `effect`.
+Finally, you can react to signal changes using `effect`.

 ```js
 const h1 = document.createElement('h1')